antzm/predictive-analytics/README.md

 * One mistake is to consider that the two populations are equal (i.e. we have only one population) while in reality they are twp different populations

 * And the other mistake is to consider that we have two different populations although in reality those two populations are the same (i.e., we have only one population)

+Unfortunately though, there's no way way to eliminate those two errors.
+We can reduce the first error but at the same time the second error will increase and vice versa.

+We could use as an analogy a person who is judged in a court.
+Based on the laws of each country, there should be a minimum ammount of evidence available to judge the person as guilty (i.e. we accept the alternative hypothesis).
+Otherwise, if that minimum ammount of evidence is not met, then that person is not guilty (i.e. we fail to reject the null hypothesis)

+By changing the laws in a certain country this process can be made more strict or less strict.
+The decision is a political decision and each country tries to find a balance for the ammount of evidence that is required for a person to be judged as guilty or not as guilty.